iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 Depending on your hardware and the project, building of packages can be 6-10 times faster compared to the Toolkit + DDC.

 Memory use is more efficient.
 As an extreme example, building a complete discography chart: DLC Builder ~250MB vs Toolkit ~2.4GB (the 32-bit version runs out of memory).
-In regular use however, the DLC Builder may use more memory due to the 64-bit architecture, the UI library used, use of memory pooling, etc.
+In regular use however, the DLC Builder will use more memory due to the 64-bit architecture, the UI framework used, use of memory pooling, etc.

 Reading the available tones from a profile file, opening the tone editor and removing DD levels are much faster.